linrongbin16/fzfx.nvim/README.md

   -- please check [Create your own command](#create-your-own-command). users = nil,

-  -- default fzf options for all all commands.
+  -- fzf options for all commands.
-  -- each commands group also has a 'fzf_opts' field that can overwrite below defaults. fzf_opts = {
+  -- each commands group also has a 'fzf_opts' field that can overwrite this. fzf_opts = {
     "--ansi",
     "--info=inline",